crosenbroas13/efile_tracking/docs/AUDIT_REPORT.md

 5. Add thin PyCharm scripts in `scripts/run_inventory.py` and `scripts/run_probe.py` that edit two constants and delegate to the package.
 6. Update Streamlit pages to load artifacts through new loaders that handle both legacy flat outputs and versioned layouts.
 7. Rewrite README (and optionally `docs/USAGE.md`) to match the new structure, quickstart, and minimal-input workflows; add troubleshooting and safety notes.
-8. Expand tests to cover legacy/new loaders, LATEST pointers, doc ID determinism, and redaction metrics; update imports to the new namespace.
+8. Expand tests to cover legacy/new loaders, LATEST pointers, and doc ID determinism; update imports to the new namespace.
 9. Ensure `.gitignore` covers `outputs/` and `data/`; add a `self_check` helper under utils.io for quick environment validation.

 ## Risks and mitigations